awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If you use the CloudFront API to set the TLS/SSL protocol for CloudFront to use, you cannot set a minimum protocol\.
 Instead, you specify all of the TLS/SSL protocols that CloudFront can use with your origin\.
 For more information, see [OriginSslProtocols](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_OriginSslProtocols.html) in the *Amazon CloudFront API Reference*\.

-**Note**
-This option applies only to Amazon S3 buckets that *are* configured with static website hosting\.
-If the origin is an Amazon S3 bucket that is *not* configured as a static website, CloudFront always uses TLSv1\.2\.

 ### Origin Protocol Policy<a name="DownloadDistValuesOriginProtocolPolicy"></a>

 **Note**